 Hanging the gourds in clusters like this will support the setting these social birds thrive on.

 Wrens, Chickadees, Woodpeckers, House Sparrows, Bluebirds, and some Finches are all cavity nesters who will use a gourd home.
 (Don’t be surprised if some birds use your gourd for a place to roost and not bother to build a nest in it.

 Most wild birds are territorial in their nesting habits.
-These cavity nester's will require 20 or 30 feet between their homes to be comfortable with their neighbours.
+These cavity nesters will require 20 or 30 feet between their homes to be comfortable with their neighbors.